antaldaniel/sr_website/content/authors/reka/_index.md

 - Founders
 ---

 Reka is a localization expert who works with a history of language localization and desktop publishing, and a curator of photography.
 Her experience is important to create reproducible localization workflows for multilangage projects and products.
-She holds an MSc in Social Policy and M.A. in Photography and Film Studies.